 This report contains the findings of the summer and spring rare plant surveys that were conducted for the 2-Gates Project Locations on Bacon Island and Holland Tract, San Joaquin and Contra Costa Counties ("the study area", Figure 1).
-The project area on Mandeville Island was not surveyed due to access constraints.
+The project area on Mandeville Island, and a portion of the construction area on Holland Tract were not surveyed due to access constraints.
 Mosaic Associates conducted a summer rare plant survey on September 23 and 29, 2008; and spring rare plant survey on June 24, 2009 during daylight hours.
 The completion of these surveys is intended to partially satisfy the Mitigation Measures set forth in the Mitigated Negative Declaration for the 2-Gates Project.
 An inventory of plant species present on site is provided as Table 1.